 - Optional: sweetener (dates, maple syrup, monk fruit extract, stevia)

 - Optional: flavor (cinnamon, nutmeg, cayenne, vanilla, cocoa, mint leaves

 - nut milk bag – these are so cheap and last for years!

 - Soak your nut or seed as needed.

-- Rinse and place nuts or seeds in your high-speed blender with the water.
+- Rinse and place nuts or seeds in your blending equipment with the water.

 - Optional: add dates, salt, or vanilla for flavor.

 - Blend on high for 3-5 minutes until everything is broken down.

 - Put your nut milk in your nut milk bag and strain.
 You can also use a fine mesh strainer but you will get more out of the nut milk bag.

 - Optional: mix in any additional flavor you’d like.